Article Overview

 How to declare/create? |

-abstract class is used to create Abstract classes. |
+Abstract class is used to create Abstract classes. |

-interface is used to create Interfaces. |
+Interface is used to create Interfaces. |

-Can it has fields? |
+Can it have fields? |

 Abstract class can have fields. |